martinjoiner/fructify/README.md

 node index.js
 ```

-Obviously those IP addresses above will change dependant on your machine.
+Obviously the IP address will vary dependant on your machine's network.
-You may need to tweak the JavaScript that the browser uses to connect to the WebSocket.
+Be sure to set "domain" in _config.json_